koy-e/resume/README.md

 **FAQ**

+1. Why is Markdown better than a word processor?

+- Although a word processor is slightly easier to write in, (2) Aquestionaboutthepracticaldetails,suchas“Whyismyresumenotshowingup?”
 1. Do I need to host my site on the "gh-pages" branch?

 - No. you can

 2. what is VSCode?\
 - Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
 It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages (such as C++, C#, Java, Python, PHP, Go) and runtimes (such as .NET and Unity).

-3. what is jekyll?
-- jekyll is a static site generator